w3f/Grants-Program/applications/SpiderDAO.md

 * https://spiderdao.io

 ### Legal Structure
-**SpiderDAO** is incorporated incorporated in Cayman Island.
+**SpiderDAO** is incorporated in Cayman Island.

 ### Team's experience
 **Nathan Varty**
 * Over 5 years experience investing and trading in digital assets.
-* Experienced entrepreneur specialized in IoT development and operations, Skilled in management of onsite and remote IT Help Desk Administrators and Developers.
+* Experienced entrepreneur specialized in IoT development and operations, Skilled in management of onsite Developers.
 * Successfully overseeing SpiderVPN since 2017.
 * Passionate about decentralizing global currency and governance with the vision to implement that in wider fields.